Paid protester: India

+United States

-U.S. President Donald Trump often made unfounded claims about paid or professional protesters throughout his first presidency.
+U.S. President Donald Trump often made unfounded claims about paid or professional protesters throughout his first and his second presidencies.
 For example, he used the phrase "professional protesters" in a tweet following protests against his election victory.
 Similar accusations were made against participants in the Dakota Access Pipeline protests in 2016 and 2017.
 There have been public claims of organizations such as Crowds on Demand providing paid protesters, or pay for protesting.

-As of August 2025, published pricing summaries report typical U.S. compensation for on-street turnout of about US$100–US$300 per participant, with small civic-meeting appearances sometimes around US$60 and scripted speaking roles about US$200.
-Turnkey “crowd-on-demand” demonstrations are quoted at about US$1,000 for minimal deployments and roughly US$5,000–US$10,000 for larger city-visibility events, with premium packages exceeding US$15,000.
+United Kingdom

 In the United Kingdom, concerns and accusations related to paid protests have been reported.
 During the visit of Tamim al-Thani to London in 2018, a paid protest took place outside Downing Street.

 Variants

 In Indonesia, the term "nasi bungkus brigade" or the "boxed lunch crowd" has been coined to refer to paid protesters.
 The Hindi phrase andolan jeevis translates to "protest lifeforms".
 The phrase was used by the Indian Prime Minister in the parliament of India.